PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-06 08:35:32
+Last updated: 2024-04-06 08:36:05
-Random Quote: A drum roll?!
-That's it?
-So what, you just said good night, came home and... performed a drum solo? - Marshall Eriksen
+Random Quote: A Mandalorian and a Jedi?
+They'll never see it coming. - Din Djarin